Wright described this technique which has the advantage of being relatively easy.

 2. Screw entry point

 To be able to place bilateral laminar screws, one must plan the starting holes such that both screws are feasible.
-One side must be as cranial as possible, while the other side as caudal as possible to allow for both screws.
+One side must be as cranial as possible, while the other side must be as caudal as possible to allow for both screws.

 Place a small burr hole as the starting point for the laminar screws.